 These cards offer immediate one-use effects and are then sent to the Graveyard.
 Spells can often allow you to damage or destroy your opponent’s Units, or strengthen your own.

-The amount of Mana needed to play the Spell from your hand, or from a Unit it is attached to.
+The amount of Mana needed to play the Spell from your hand, or from a character it is attached to.

 The effect the Spell will immediately apply when used.
 As an example, the Rosewater Charm Spell pictured above will give your Hero +6 Health the moment you play it.
-And, it will apply +1 Mana to your next turn.
+And, it will give you +1 Mana on your next turn.

 3. Prism Symbol

 Jumping into a game, the first thing you’re likely to notice are the two characters that begin the game in play.
 These are your Hero (at bottom) and your opponent’s Hero (at top).